 Install Portworx using the internal KVDB cluster

 Navigate to Portworx Central and select Built-in for etcd when creating your Portworx cluster.

 Here are a few concepts related to the internal KVDB.

 If a Portworx node that was previously part of the internal KVDB cluster becomes unavailable for more than 3 minutes, any other available storage nodes that are not part of the KVDB cluster will attempt to join it.
 The following is the sequence of actions taken when a node attempts to rejoin the KVDB cluster:

 - The non-responsive member is removed from the internal KVDB cluster.
 (Note that the node remains part of the Portworx cluster.)

 - Internal KVDB is initiated on a new node.

 - The new node adds itself to the internal KVDB cluster.

-Please reach out to Portworx Technical Support to recover your cluster from such a state.
+- When quorum is lost (two internal KVDB nodes are lost and are unrecoverable).
+You should contact Portworx Technical Support to recover your cluster from such a state.